 Satoshi Miyashita, 1995

-Lords of Thunder is one of those hallowed soundtracks revered enough that no review of the game is complete without mention of its fantastic metal score.
-It’s no hyperbole to state that Satoshi Miyashita’s Lords of Thunder – upon its original release on the TurboGrafx-CD in 1993 – set a new standard for metal game soundtracks.
+Lords of Thunder is one of those hallowed soundtracks whose reputation is so secure that few reviews can resist mentioning its metal score.
+It is no hyperbole to say that Miyashita’s music — first heard on the TurboGrafx-CD release in 1993 — helped set a new standard for metal in game soundtracks.

 Nostalgia 1907 Soundtrack